lemire/fast_double_parser/README.md

 ## Users

-The library has been adopted by [Google wuffs](https://github.com/google/wuffs/).
+The library has been reimplemented in [Google wuffs](https://github.com/google/wuffs/).

 ## Ports